pedro-hga/anytype-custom-themes/README.md

 ## How to Customize

-All color values are grouped near the top of the CSS file.
+All color values are grouped near the top of each selector.
 To build a new theme, modify these values in both `:root {}` and `html.themedark {}`:

 ```css
   --theme-base: #eff1f5;